Full-time, tenure-stream teaching and research positions

 The University of Pittsburgh School of Nursing seeks to fill full-time tenure-stream faculty positions in several focal areas.

 Candidates are expected to have earned a PhD in nursing or a related field.
 RN licensure in the Commonwealth of Pennsylvania will also be required.
 Applicants should present a record of effective teaching, documented clinical experience (when applicable), and a program of research (or the potential thereof) in the fields noted above.

-Ranked fifth in U.S. News and World Report’s “2016 Best Nursing Graduate Schools” and fifth in National Institutes of Health (NIH) research dollars awarded, the University of Pittsburgh School of Nursing seeks to advance nursing science, education and practice.
+Ranked ninth in U.S. News and World Report’s “2020 Best Nursing Graduate Schools” and fourth in National Institutes of Health (NIH) research dollars awarded, the University of Pittsburgh School of Nursing seeks to advance nursing science, education and practice.
 Founded in 1939, the School of Nursing has prepared students for an increasingly demanding health care environment through a curriculum that combines rigorous academic work with varied and intensive clinical experiences in applied practice, as well as growing involvement in research.
 Faculty candidates should be prepared to show how they will contribute to the School’s undergraduate and graduate programs in terms of curriculum development and teaching.

 The research-intensive environment of the School of Nursing has fostered significant research programs and accomplishments funded by such prestigious agencies as the National Institute of Nursing Research, National Institute of Diabetes and Digestive and Kidney Diseases, the International Society for Heart & Lung Transplantation, the American Cancer Society, and many more.
 Faculty candidates should demonstrate their research success, or the potential for significant accomplishments in their areas of interest.